ShaunJose/Github_Access/README.md

 All the members who work at the organization, and recorded on github.com, are gathered as github users.

 Data, about them as well as their repositories, are gathered.

-### Visualization:
-1. Nodes are employees of the organization.

-2. Color-coded nodes, based on popularity (attribute based on number of followers).

-3. Links between nodes who have worked on the same repositories

-4. Dragging a node displays the node's (employee's) information

 ### Limitations: